watem-sedem/watem-sedem/docs/tutorial.rst

     Error in data input: Buffer 1 trapping efficiency value missing or wrong data format

-Oh no. We encountered an error.
+Oh no, an error has occured.
 What does this mean?
 This error indicates that the input data in the configuration file is not correct.
 We read that the trapping efficiency value of Buffer 1 is missing or is given in a wrong data format.
+On the :ref:`Model choices  <includebuffers>` page, more information can be found.
-This can be fixed by reading :ref:`the reference  <includebuffers>` better.
-We can read that for every buffer we need to define the trapping efficiency, the extension id and buffer id in the configuration file (see :ref:`here <bufferdata>`).
-This was not done here.
+There, you find that we need to define the trapping efficiency, the extension id and buffer id for every buffer in the configuration file (see :ref:`here <bufferdata>`).
+This has not yet been done here.
 So, we need to add 31 sections, one for every buffer, with these data (see also tutorials/tutorial_3b.ini):

 .. literalinclude:: tutorials/tutorial_3b.ini
     :language: ini

-Buffers trap sediment.
-So, after a successful run with the above ini-file, we have a look at the Total sediment file in the output folder:
+A buffer should trap sediment.
+So, after a successful model run with the above given ini-file, we can look at the Total sediment file in the output folder, to see that the '*sediment trapped in buffers*' line is added.

 .. literalinclude:: tutorials/Total sediment 3b.txt
     :language: vim
     :emphasize-lines: 5

-Compared with the results of the first tutorial, we see that there appeared an extra line in Total sediment.txt with the amount of sediment trapped in the 31 buffer basins we added to the model.
-We also see that the amount of sediment that reached the river (Sediment leaving the catchment, via the river) is less in the model run with the added buffer basins.
-We can conclude that the addition of buffer basins in this model run is a good measure to reduce the sediment input in the rivers.
+This line gives us the total amount of sediment trapped in the 31 buffer basins added to the model.
+We also see that the amount of sediment that reached the river (Sediment leaving the catchment, via the river) is less in this model run than in the previous model run (see :ref:`section 1 <tutsection1>`).
+We can conclude that the addition of buffers in this model run is a good measure to reduce the sediment input in the rivers.

 4. Use the CN module